Wes Allen: Electronic Registration Information Center

+Congressional redistricting

+As Secretary of State, Allen was the defendant in one of a series of redistricting cases across the country, Allen v.
+Milligan.
+Although the Supreme Court originally ruled against Alabama in 2023, Allen continued the legal battle, leading to a victory after the 2026 landmark Louisiana v.
+Callais decision.
+Shortly after the Callais decision was released, Allen filed a motion with the Supreme Court to reconsider their Milligan decision.
+The Supreme Court ultimately ruled in favor of Allen and Alabama, vacating the lower court's injunction and allowing Alabama to use the legislature-drawn congressional maps.

 Second Amendment

-Wes Allen is a vocal supporter of the 2nd amendment.
+Allen is a vocal supporter of the 2nd amendment.
 Allen voted for and co-sponsored Alabama's constitutional carry legislation which was signed into law in 2022.

-Transgender policies
+Transgender rights

 Allen sponsored the Alabama Vulnerable Child Protection Act, which prohibits doctors from administering puberty blockers to children in Alabama for the purpose of changing their sex.
 It also bans sex change surgeries from being performed on minors in the state.
 The bill was passed and signed into law by Governor Kay Ivey in 2022.

 Abortion

 Allen believes that life begins at conception and has been vocal about his anti-abortion stance.
-He voted for and co-sponsored one of the toughest anti-abortion laws in the country, the Human Life Protection Act, which was signed into law in 2019.
+He voted for and co-sponsored one of the most restrictive anti-abortion laws in the country, the Human Life Protection Act, which was signed into law in 2019.
 The law was initially held up by an injunction in federal court but that injunction was lifted after the United States Supreme Court overturned Roe v.
 Wade and the Human Life Protection Act became law.

+2026 lieutenant gubernatorial primary

+In February 2025, Allen launched his bid for Alabama lieutenant governor.

 Personal life

-Allen's father, Gerald Allen, has served as a member of the Alabama Legislature since 1994.
+Allen's father, Gerald Allen, has been a member of the Alabama Legislature since 1994.
 Allen and his wife, Cae, have two children and live in Troy, Alabama.